0rtis/dfktools/README.md

 ### Profile contract
-The hero contract is accessible with `profile.py`
+The profile contract is accessible with `profile.py`

 #### Quickstart
 ```